Wes Kao's Newsletter

 July 2025

-To instantly sound more sincere, do this
+To sound more sincere, do this

 If you aren’t careful, you may come across as less sincere because your writing doesn’t translate your intent.
 Here’s how to make sure that doesn’t…